-There are many taxonomy benefits if you create a high-quality taxonomy for your website, and it’s essential to determine which of these benefits you want to focus on.
-One of the most important taxonomy benefits is that a taxonomy will make it possible to easily organize your website.
+There are many benefits if you create a high-quality taxonomy for your website, and it’s essential to determine which of these benefits you want to focus on.
+One of the critical taxonomy benefits is that taxonomy will make it possible to organize your website easily.

-In some cases, the taxonomy’s main purpose may be to help customers find products that you’re selling on your website.
-A well designed eCommerce taxonomy is likely to greatly improve your conversion rates.
+In some cases, the taxonomy’s primary purpose may be to help customers find products you sell on your website.
+As a result, a well-designed eCommerce taxonomy will likely improve your conversion rates significantly.

-Determining the primary purpose of the taxonomy will help you to determine how you design it.
-For instance, if better SEO is the primary goal, it’s important to place a strong emphasis on the use of keywords.
+Determining the taxonomy’s primary purpose will help determine how you design it.
+For instance, if better SEO is the primary goal, it’s essential to emphasize using keywords.

-In order to ensure that the taxonomy helps you provide your site’s visitors with a better user experience, the taxonomy should be designed to increase content findability.
-In addition, a well designed taxonomy can encourage people to stay on your page.
+To ensure that the taxonomy helps you provide your site’s visitors with a better user experience, the taxonomy should be designed to increase content findability.
+In addition, a well-designed taxonomy can encourage people to stay on your page.

-This is extremely important since, according to the Nielsen Norman Group, most users stick around on a page for less than 59 seconds.
-So if you don’t capture the user’s attention in less than a minute, you’ve lost them.
+According to the Nielsen Norman Group, this is extremely important since most users stick around on a page for less than 59 seconds.
+So if you don’t capture the user’s attention in less than a minute, you lose them.

 2. Do Keyword Research for Each Section of the Taxonomy

-It’s important to have multiple keywords for each section of the taxonomy.
+It’s essential to have multiple keywords for each section of the taxonomy.
 However, they should never be chosen on a whim.
-It’s essential that the keywords you choose are directly relevant to the content on your page.
+The keywords you choose must be directly relevant to the content on your page.
 Several keywords that describe similar concepts should also be used in each section.

 If some sections of the taxonomy promote local services, you need to incorporate principles of local SEO.
-In order to do this, it is important to include the name of your town, city, or region in the keywords as much as possible.
+To do this, it is essential to include the name of your town, city, or region in the keywords as much as possible.